Rumors swirl about balloons, UFOs as officials stay mum

 China has claimed the balloon shot down Feb.
 4 was engaged in meteorological research.
 On Monday, China’s foreign ministry said 10 U.S. balloons had entered Chinese airspace without permission in the past year.

-Beijing’s response to this latest diplomatic row seeks to portray China as the responsible actor, while sidestepping surveillance allegations made by the U.S., according to Kenton Thibault, a China expert at the Atlantic Council’s Digital Forensic Research Lab, a Washington-based nonprofit that tracks foreign disinformation and propaganda.
+Beijing’s response to this latest diplomatic row seeks to portray China as the responsible actor, while sidestepping surveillance allegations made by the U.S., according to Kenton Thibaut, a China expert at the Atlantic Council’s Digital Forensic Research Lab, a Washington-based organization that tracks foreign disinformation and propaganda.

 On Monday, White House press secretary Karine Jean-Pierre did refute one viral claim to have emerged from the balloon saga.